Singapore & Malaysia: A Journey through Southeast Asia13 days

-In order to enter Singapore and Malaysia, U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the reentry date.
-A visa is required for U.S. and Canadian passport holders to enter Indonesia on the optional tour extension to Bali.
-We recommend travelers purchase a 30-day tourist visa upon arrival.
+In order to enter Singapore and Malaysia (as well as Indonesia on the tour extension), U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the date of reentry.
+Additionally, U.S. and Canadian passport holders must obtain a visa in order to enter Indonesia.
+On the tour extension to Bali, we recommend that travelers purchase a 30-day tourist visa upon arrival.
 If you are not a U.S. or Canadian citizen, you must contact each country’s consulate for your specific entry requirements.

 Airlines have varying weight restrictions on luggage.
 Some airlines may impose additional charges if you choose to check any baggage.
 Please contact your airline or refer to its website for detailed information regarding your airline’s checked baggage policies.
 Bear in mind that your luggage will probably weigh more on your return trip due to souvenir shopping.
 We allow only one suitcase per person.
 One carry-on bag is also permitted, provided that it does not exceed 45 inches (length + width + height).
 There may be times when you will have to handle your own bags, and you’ll find that lightweight luggage provides a distinct advantage.
 Make sure you label your baggage and carry valuables, medication and documents in your carry-on luggage.